spryker/docker-sdk/docs/06-configuring-services.md

 > Audience:
 >
-> - Devops and developers who define services in a Spryker project infrastructure.
+> - DevOps engineers and developers who define services in a Spryker project infrastructure.
 >
 > Outcome:
 > - You know about all the services provided by the Docker SDK.